vishesh974/simon-game/README.md

-# simon-game
+# Simon-game
-this is simon game
+this is Simon game.